georg3k/ansible-hpc-k8s-iac/README.md

 ### group_vars

+> **Note**
+> Encrypted passwords marked with !vault don't contain any real information and given for demonstrational purposes only, change them to match your data

 **group_vars/all.yml** file includes global configuration parameters such as network CIDRs, domain names, etc. You should change these options to match your environment.
 Purpose of each parameter is described in comments.

 ### host_vars